RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 ## Santander(Nov23-Oct24):

+- #### Retrieval
+	- opensearch used for vector database.
-Type of search in retrieval:
+	- Type of search in retrieval:
 		- HNSV
 		- KNN
+	- Retrieval using semantic search(vector embedding similarity)
-Hybrid search experimentation
+	- Hybrid search experimentation done(semantic + keyword).
+Various combination(arithematic/geometric/harmonic) and normalisation(l2/min-max) techniques used and diff weights tried.
+	-
-Uses AWS secret manager, AWS codebuild experiments with cross encoder, sentence transformer Done using Sagemaker processing job(sands run step etc is the sagemaker processing job)
+- Uses AWS secret manager, AWS codebuild

+- Done using Sagemaker processing job(sands run step etc is the sagemaker processing job)

+- #### Ranking
+	- Initially retrieval ranking and view count used.
+Too much dependance on view count so used view count binned/normalized etc to reduce dependance.
+	- Then ranking was changed to do weighted arithematic/ geometric mean of the 2.
+	- Cross-encoder- Colbert and msmarco models used too for reranking. compared to title and chunked index and scored.
+Ranking generated using this score, opensearch scores, and view count binned.
+- #### Embeddings
+	- ada_2_embedding model used.
+	- Experimented with all-MiniLM-L6-v2 embedding model as well.
 ## Aegon(May23-Oct23):

 - Lots of different table normalised and kept in s3 buckets.